An analysis of different electoral systems applied to Belgium's 2024 elections

 Current democratic deficit in Belgium

 Firstly, we calculate the democratic deficit of the 2024 Belgian federal elections.
-It simply is the number of people that voted for a party that ended up with zero seats in the federal parliament, divided by the the total number of votes for all parties (so we ignore invalid and blanco votes, as well as people that did not vote).
+It simply is the total number of people that voted for a party that ended up with zero seats in the federal parliament, divided by the the total number of votes for all parties (so we ignore invalid and blanco votes and people that did not vote).
 This yields 299 027 / 6 984 906, for a final percentage of 4.3%.
 More than 1 in 25 people that cast a valid, non-blanco vote do not have any representation amongst the 150 members of parliament.
 If these unrepresented three hundred thousand people would get a proportional representation, they would fill at least six seats in parliament.

 Worst case democratic deficit in Belgium